Biodiversity and Ecosystem Services Network (BES-Net)

 - Matchmaking support: In due time, the BES-Net matchmaking facility will host: 1) a BES-Net managed Vacancies section providing information on jobs and internships available in the field of biodiversity and ecosystem services-already available; and 2) other matchmaking elements, based on the needs of the BES-Net Network.

-- The BES-Net Trialogues are multi-stakeholder dialogues focusing on specific policy questions at the national and regional levels.
+- The BES-Net Trialogues are the opportunitines for multi-stakeholder dialogues focusing on specific policy questions at the national and regional levels.
 By facilitating fruitful discussions among the three BES-Net communities of policy, science and practice, the trialogues will contribute to addressing specific policy issues to help unlock shifts in the development trajectory of societies towards sustainability.
 The first round of BES-Net Trialogues, funded by the German Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB), will focus on specific science-policy questions of relevance to IPBES and will foster meaningful discussions leading to sound policy recommendations.